ZAID-BAARAB/fevertokens-Rtech-test/README.md

 this is a project created for technical test in the aim of joining FeverTokens company's internship in React Native Development.

-`
-i used Expo, which is a set of tools and services built around React Native to simplify the development of mobile applications. that allows you to test your apps on real devices and also testing your app on a virtual device emulator
+i used Expo, which is a set of tools and services built around React Native to simplify the development of mobile applications. that allows you to test your apps on real devices and also testing your app on a virtual device emulator.

 command to install expo
 ```bash